NclRSE-Training/git-ultra-novice/_episodes/09-conflict.md

 [resolve]({{ page.root }}{% link reference.md %}#resolve) overlapping changes.

 To see how we can resolve conflicts, we must first create one.
-The file `guacamole.md` currently looks like this in both partners' copies of our `recipes`
+The file `peasoup.md` currently looks like this in both partners' copies of our `recipes`
 repository:

 ~~~
-$ cat guacamole.md
+$ cat peasoup.md
 ~~~
 {: .language-bash}

 ~~~
 # Ingredients
-- avocado
+- peas
-- lime
+- spring onions
-- salt
+- potato
 # Instructions
 ~~~
 {: .output}